3DPlacement/3DPlacement/README.md

 Run
 ---------

+To do with test data, first go to the `testcase` directory

+    cd ../testcase

 Execute

     ./gen <n> > blocks.in

-to generate <n> blocks to input file blocks.in
+to generate <n> blocks to input file blocks.in.

+Modify `blocks.conf` to adjust parameters for simulated annealing.
+See the comments in that file for details.

+Execute

+    ../src/3DPlacement_release blocks.in blocks.conf blocks.out

+to generate a minimal placement into `blocks.out`.
+Plase do use release build unless doing debugging, because the debug build will not renew random seeds.